 When we receive a request for a statutory assessment we will need to collect and collate a range of information about your child which might include:

-- A copy of the child’s One Plan (where this is in place)
+- A copy of the child’s One Plan

 - Detailed information about the action taken, and the support already given by the school

 - Information about the child’s health or medical history where relevant